Be a good egg: how to choose wisely

-The standards and guidelines that set the legal requirements for farming in Australia are currently under review, and the RSPCA is lobbying to see a final standard that includes a transition away from caged hens in Australia.
+The standards and guidelines that set the legal requirements for farming in Australia are currently under review.
+The RSPCA is lobbying to see a final standard that includes a transition away from caged hens in Australia.

-“As part of that whole process, there were more than 150,000 submissions made to the public consultation, which is one of the largest public consultations in the history of these types of reviews,” Bertram says.
+“As part of that whole process, there were more than 150,000 submissions made to the public consultation; it’s one of the largest public consultations in the history of these types of reviews,” Bertram says.
 “This shows that Australians really care about this issue.
 Consumers are voting with their wallet; the industry and retail brands are moving in the right direction.
 It’s just that our laws are still left behind.”

 What you, as a consumer, can do

 When you’re eating out, try to choose cafes and restaurants that use higher welfare eggs, chicken and pork.
 The RSPCA Choose Wisely website allows you to search for venues that serve humane food.
 If you’re dining somewhere that you’re unsure about, check the menu.

 “If it’s not referenced on the menu, I think it’s great if consumers can ask that question of the cafe or restaurant,” Bertram says.
 “For instance, if you learn the eggs are caged eggs, then maybe tell them you’ll choose another option on the menu instead.

 “The more people who ask about where their food comes from, the greater emphasis there will be on animal welfare for those businesses in future.”

 As well as choosing to eat at venues that serve humane food, and buying cage-free eggs and free-range meats and poultry for your home cooking, there’s a lot the everyday consumer can do to help the food industry continue its shift towards better animal welfare.
 Next time you’re out doing the weekly shop, take a look at other products that you buy.